Almond Vosotros

-Almond Pineda Vosotros (born January 26, 1990) is a Filipino professional basketball player for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
+Almond Pineda Vosotros (born January 26, 1990) is a Filipino professional basketball player who last played for the TNT Tropang 5G of the Philippine Basketball Association (PBA).
 In 2018, he signed with Mono Thewphaingarm of the GSB Thailand Basketball Super League.
 After the season ended, he signed with PEA of the Thailand Basketball League.

 High school career

 Vosotros studied at San Sebastian College – Recoletos de Manila.
 He played a pivotal role in the Staglets’ historic fourth straight NCAA championship in 2008.

 College career

 Vosotros played collegiate basketball at DLSU where he first suited up for the Archers in 2010 and first earned his reputation as a clutch player.
 In his sophomore season with the Archers, he averaged 6.8 ppg while developing into a deadly shooter from three-point range.
 The following season, he earned the starting "two" spot and became the team’s second leading scorer with 10.5 points per outing, while converting 29 team-best three-point conversions.
 In 2013, he posted averages of 14 points (second behind Jeron Teng), five rebounds, two assists and one steal per game, while leading the Archers to their first championship since 2007.
 He also steered the Archers to the PCCL championship that same year.
 He last played for La Salle in 2014.